 For teacher preparation students who will demonstrate rudimentary playing techniques and tone production skills to initiate beginning instruction.
 Students develop playing on trumpet or French horn and trombone, euphonium, or tuba.
-Semester Hours 1.0
+This course counts toward the Modes of Inquiry requirement for Artistic Expression.